makinteract/vscode-microbit-micropython/README.md

 ## Known Issues

+The `SoundEffect` feature for micro:bit v2 is currently not supported.
+Please refer to this [issue](https://github.com/makinteract/vscode-microbit-micropython/issues/7) for a workaround.

-Refer to the [issues page](https://github.com/makinteract/vscode-microbit-micropython/issues).
+For other issues, refer to the [issues page](https://github.com/makinteract/vscode-microbit-micropython/issues).
 Please file any issues there.

 ---